mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 ?iris
 ```

 For the sake of this exercise, we will assign a new variable called `iris.temp` that is a shorter version of the original dataset.
-The `head` function returns just the first few rows and here we use an argument to request the first 10.
+The `head` function returns just the first few rows and here we use an argument to request the first 10 (worksheet task 2.5.1A).

 ```r